Rosuav/Gypsum/plugins/README.rst

 	void create(string name) {::create(name);}

 Having this for a single-mode plugin is not a problem, so simply placing it in every plugin you create is safe.
+Note that additional initialization code in create() is _not_ called when the plugin is probed, but _is_ called when it is loaded/updated.
+Having code called during probing is NOT recommended, but can be done by abusing static initializers if it's absolutely necessary (why it would be, I have no idea, but other people are smarter than I).

 DEPRECATED: If a plugin wants a configuration file (other than what can be done with persist[]), it should have the same base name as the plugin,